frogm0uth/keyboard-notes/qmk-custom-edit/README.md

 7. Finally, add the Custom Edit keycodes into your keymap.

-If you want to turn off Custom Edit, simply change the line in rules.mk:
+To turn off Custom Edit, simply change the line in rules.mk:

 ```
 CUSTOM_EDIT = no
 ```

-The keycodes will revert to the standard keycode equivalents.
+In that case, the keycodes for moving the cursor will #define to the standard keycode equivalents (or Home for Word Left and End for Word Right).
+The modifier keycodes will #define to KC_NO.
+This is handy if you need to disable it temporarily to test the normal keycodes, check firmware space usage, and so on, as you don't get compile errors.

 **Encoder support**